-In February 2016, the Financial Accounting Standards Board (FASB) issued an ASU on lease accounting.
+In February 2016, the FASB issued an ASU on lease accounting.
 The ASU requires the lease rights and obligations arising from lease contracts, including existing and new arrangements, to be recognized as assets and liabilities on the balance sheet.
 The ASU is effective for reporting periods beginning after December 15, 2018 with early adoption permitted.
-While the Company is still evaluating the ASU, the Company expects the adoption of the ASU to have a material effect on the Company's financial condition due to the recognition of the lease rights and obligations as assets and liabilities.
-The Company does not expect the ASU to have a material effect on the Company's results of operations, and the ASU will have no effect on cash flows.
+While the Company is still evaluating the ASU, the Company expects the adoption of the ASU to have a material effect on the Company's financial condition due to the recognition of the lease rights and obligations as assets and liabilities on the consolidated balance sheets.
+The Company does not expect the adoption of the ASU to have a material effect on the Company's results of operations.
+The adoption of the ASU will have no effect on the Company's cash flows.

 In January 2016, the FASB issued an ASU requiring companies to measure equity securities at fair value with changes in fair value recognized in net earnings as opposed to other comprehensive earnings.
 The ASU is effective for reporting periods beginning after December 15, 2017.
 The adoption of the ASU will have an effect on the Company's results of operations.
-The extent of the effect on results of operations will vary with the changes in the fair values of equity securities.
-The ASU will not have an effect on the Company's financial condition or cash flows.
+The extent of the effect on results of operations will vary with the changes in the fair value of equity securities.
+The adoption of the ASU will have no effect on the Company's financial condition or cash flows.

 In November 2015, the FASB issued an ASU requiring companies to classify deferred tax assets and liabilities in the noncurrent section of the balance sheet.
 The ASU is effective for reporting periods beginning after December 15, 2016 with early adoption permitted.
-The adoption of the ASU will not have a material effect on the Company's financial condition and will not have an effect on the Company's results of operations or cash flows.
+The adoption of the ASU will not have a material effect on the Company's financial condition and will have no effect on the Company's results of operations or cash flows.

 In May 2014, the FASB issued an ASU on the recognition of revenue from contracts with customers.
 The ASU requires additional disclosures about the nature, amount, timing and uncertainty of revenue and cash flows arising from customer contracts.
 The ASU is effective for reporting periods beginning after December 15, 2017 with early adoption permitted only for reporting periods beginning after December 15, 2016.
-The adoption of the ASU will not have a material effect on the Company's financial condition, results of operations or cash flows.
+The Company does not expect the adoption of the ASU to have a material effect on the Company's financial condition, results of operations or cash flows.